 Generally you must set the encoding before setting the terminal type.
 Note that encoding is not supported by all terminal drivers and that the device must be able to produce the desired non-standard characters.

 Fit

-The fit setting defines where the fit command writes its output.
+The set fit command controls the options for the fit command.